Multicultural Bilingual Certificate Program

 • SPAN 583B Phonetics 2--speech perception and applications

 Other classes or independent study experiences may be identified to fulfill the elective requirement.
-For more information, make an appointment with the director of this program, Dr. Genesis Arizmendi (genesis@arizona.edu), or the coordinator, Karen Guilmette (kguilmet@arizona.edu).
+For more information, make an appointment with the MBCP director, Dr. Genesis Arizmendi (genesis@arizona.edu), or the coordinator, Karen Guilmette (kguilmet@arizona.edu).

 The Department of Speech, Language, and Hearing Sciences is committed to creating and maintaining an environment free of discrimination -- in the classroom, the clinical setting, and the workplace.
 The University of Arizona Office of Institutional Equity provides education and support for these efforts.